emontzkajnl/livability/wp-content/plugins/ajax-load-more-pro/pro/ajax-load-more-call-to-actions/README.txt

 == Changelog ==

+= 1.1.0 - January 17, 2025 =
+* NEW: Added new parameter `cta_template`.
+This new parameter will normalize the template selection and replace the `cta_repeater` and `cta_theme-repeater` parameters.
+* UPDATE: Code cleanup, future proofing, and optimization.

 = 1.0.4.1 - February 16, 2021 =
 * HOTFIX - Fix for potential issues with trailing commas causing fatal errors on servers PHP 7.2.x and lower.

 = 1.0.4 - February 11, 2021 =
 * UPGRADE NOTICE - You must update core ALM when updating Call to Actions.
 * Update - Updated CTA and Theme Repeaters integration to include new functionality for [passing variables](https://connekthq.com/plugins/ajax-load-more/docs/code-samples/passing-variables/) method.
 * UPDATE - Code clean and refactoring.

 = 1.0.3 - May 6, 2019 =
 * FIX - Fixed issue if core Ajax Load More is deactivated the add-on will throw a fatal error becasue of undefined methods.

 = 1.0.2 - September 19, 2018 =
 * UPGRADE NOTICE - If you update this add-on you MUST update to core Ajax Load More v3.7
 * FIX - Fixed issue where CTAs were out of position causing issues with SEO add-on.
 * FIX - Fixed issue with Paging add-on and CTA positions.

 = 1.0.1 - July 17, 2018 =
 * UPDATE - Removing `EDD_SL_Plugin_Updater` class include as it was causing performance issues when viewing the plugins dashboard.

 = 1.0 - September 4, 2016 =
 * Initial Release.